Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: Introduction

-At the same time, theoretical predictions lag behind in many aspects.
-Mainly older results are available for the $\text{He}_2 \ \text{`a'}$ state obtained with `standard' quantum chemical (\emph{e.g.,} MC-SCF) approaches ~\cite{BeNiMu74,Co76,SuLiSiSiJoSh83,KoLe87,ChJeYaLe89,Ya89}, which show a non-negligible discrepancy with experiment; the more recent techniques~\cite{McGiBuDa93,NiKrPrViWi2019,EpMoChTe24,XuLuZhGuSh24}, while often interesting on their own right, cannot deliver the required accuracy either.
-One of the main bottlenecks is the use of uncorrelated atomic basis sets: even quite large augmented correlation-consistent basis sets cannot bring the error of the non-relativistic electronic energy below $\sim0.1 \, \text{m}\Eh$, raising the need for an explicitly correlated PEC computation (although this view may be challenged in the future \cite{DaGrPrTo25}).
+At the same time, theoretical predictions lag (much) behind in many aspects.
+Probably the first PEC computation for the $\text{He}_2 \ \text{`a'}$ state was done by Buckingham and Dalgarno in 1952 \cite{BuDa52}, which was superseded only almost ten years later \cite{BrBrMa61}.
+Even nowadays, mainly older results are available for the {\atSup} state obtained with orbital-based quantum chemical (\emph{e.g.,} MC-SCF) approaches ~\cite{BeNiMu74,Co76,SuLiSiSiJoSh83,KoLe87,ChJeYaLe89,Ya89}, which show a non-negligible discrepancy with experiment; the more recent techniques~\cite{McGiBuDa93,NiKrPrViWi2019,EpMoChTe24,XuLuZhGuSh24}, while often interesting on their own right, cannot deliver the required accuracy either.
+One of the main bottlenecks is the use of (standard) uncorrelated atomic basis sets: even quite large augmented correlation-consistent basis sets can barely bring the error of the non-relativistic electronic energy below $\sim1 \, \text{m}\Eh$, raising the need for an explicitly correlated \cite{Bo60,SzAdSa79,AlMoSz86,AlMoSz87,AlMoSz88,CeRy93,CeRy95} PEC computation (although this view may be challenged in the future \cite{DaGrPrTo25}).
 To the best of our knowledge, only a single-point explicitly correlated computation has been performed for the \atSup\ state so far~\cite{PaCaBuAd08}.
 Furthermore, relativistic, quantum electrodynamical (QED) and non-adiabatic effects also must be taken into account to match with experiments.
-The present work improves upon previous computational results and finally reaches a close agreement with experiment.
+The present work significantly improves upon previous computational results and finally reaches a close agreement with the available experimental data.